Core exercises for runners is more than having a good looking six pack, the core muscles are linked to your posture.

 The closer you are to ideal alignment the less likely you are to pick up a sports related injury, or suffer from lower back pain.

 From a performance point of view good posture, and good muscle balance acts as a great platform to launch your training.

 You wouldn’t race a car for twenty laps with a flat tyre for obvious reasons, so training the core is important for performance, injury prevention and spinal health.

-This exercise is great for engaging the core and developing leg power.
+This core exercise is great running and developing leg power.
 Keep your stomach pulled in, and have your feet shoulder width apart.
 Lower your body to the floor until your knees are at 90 degrees.
 Maintain a straight back all the way through by keeping your chest raised.
 Use light weights to start with.